harmony-one/x/progress/theo-fandrich.md

 2023-12-29 Fri: Conduct market research on top wallets / bridges / auctions with: fully re-deployable open source.
 Build out new Voice prototype and complete "Talk to ME!" feature with twitter integration.

+2023-12-23 Tue: Further read annual reports from Messari and Delphi.
+Tested "Talk to ME!" integration for voice AI app, still needs further integation but should be complete by Wednesday.

 ---

 2023-12-22 Fri: Setup an account on warpcast, sifted through different channels.
 Mostly read what Vitalik was sharing.
 Also explored some of the other open-source clients enabled by farcaster.
-Tested the dynamic twitter integration for "Talk to ME!", this still needs some work and should be ready by Tue 12/26.
+Tested the dynamic twitter integration for "Talk to ME!", this still needs some work and should be ready by Wed 12/27.

 2023-12-21 Thu: Tested and merged the skip forward 30 seconds function for Voice AI with Nagesh.
 Conducted research on Celestia, Avalanche, and Near's inscription technology.